noAbbreviation/benday/README.md

 ## TODO

 - [x] Look at the `lipgloss` package for coloring and alignments
-- RequestWindowSize() could be cool to do
+- Add piping of braille chars to create into canvas image

 ## Future stuff